The 20 Best Cystic Fibrosis Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Lechtzin is a pulmonary and critical care medicine physician.
 He directs the Adult CF program and the neuromuscular pulmonary clinic at Johns Hopkins and is an expert in the treatment of cystic fibrosis, pulmonary complications of neuromuscular disease and the care of critically ill patients in the Medical ICU.
 He is a member of the Longcope Firm Faculty and provides teaching to medical students and residents at Johns Hopkins.
 Dr. Lechtzin is rated as an Elite provider by MediFind in the treatment of Cystic Fibrosis.
-His top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, Lung Transplant, and Endoscopy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, Lung Transplant, and Endoscopy.
+Dr. Lechtzin is board certified in American Board Of Internal Medicine.

 Elite in Cystic Fibrosis